Get Answers to all your Questions

 r_{2}=\sqrt{\left ( \frac{x-d}{2} \right )^{2}+h^{2}}

-Solving the two equations, we the required equation in-plane x = 0 which is a y-z plane.
+Solving the two equations, we have the required equation in-plane x = 0 which is a y-z plane.

 Posted by